 Nur-Sultan, the capital of Kazakhstan, is benefitting from a wave of inward investment and infrastructure development as it seeks to enhance its international standing and exploit its tourism potential.
-Improving its air connectivity is central to its ambitious growth plan.

 For millennia, the Silk Road has dominated global trade.
 Connecting China to Europe and every region in between, it shared out wealth across the world until the discovery of the Americas saw Europe turn much of its attention across the Atlantic.